SEC Network: History

 On May 2, 2013, SEC Commissioner Michael Slive and ESPN president John Skipper formally announced that as part of a long-term, 20-year agreement lasting through 2034, ESPN would launch SEC Network, a network devoted to the conference and an accompanying digital platform, in August 2014.
+ESPN had launched the University of Texas-specific Longhorn Network in 2011, which would provide direction on implementation and much of the original staff of the SEC Network.

 The network would aim to provide "unparalleled content from one of the most competitive conferences in the country with the highest quality, most innovative production partner in the sports industry", and joins the Big Ten Network and Pac-12 Network as cable television networks devoted entirely to a single college athletics conference.

 During the announcement of the SEC's football schedule for the 2014 season, Michael Slive officially announced that SEC Network would launch on August 14, 2014.
 Its first live regular season football games aired on August 28, 2014, between Texas A&M and South Carolina, and Temple and Vanderbilt.

 SEC Network officially launched on August 14, 2014, at 6:00 p.m.
 ET with the premiere of its news program SEC Now, which featured live broadcasts from each SEC school, highlights from football training camps, and live look-ins of an exhibition women's soccer game between the Arkansas Razorbacks and Creighton Bluejays (which was broadcast in its entirety via WatchESPN as the first live event produced by SEC Network).

-On August 14, 2019, the network's fifth anniversary, a new on-air presentation was introduced along with redesigned sets for the network's shows.
+In July 2024, SEC Network subsumed the scope of Longhorn Network after the Texas Longhorns move to the conference from the Big 12.